 Having your house painted is not merely an aesthetic choice!
-Painting brick houses can be transformative, turning a 1980s bungalow into a 2020s home, completely reinventing the appearance and style of the space you live.
+Painting brick houses can be transformative, turning a 1980s bungalow into a 2020s home, completely reinventing the appearance and appeal.

-No matter the hue, a fresh coat of exterior house paint adds vibrance and brightness to your home, not to mention providing a cleaner, more manicured look.
-A simple, fresh coat of paint can slash years off your home, dramatically increasing property value and boosting the overall appeal.
+Exterior house paint adds vibrance and brightness to your home, not to mention providing a cleaner, more manicured look.
+A fresh coat of paint can slash years off your home, increasing property value and boosting the overall appeal.

-However, if you are considering running to a local hardware store and grabbing the first paint can, you see and then slap it on… Well, after seeing the process, you may want to hire an exterior painter instead.
+But if you are considering running to a local hardware store and grabbing the first paint can you see and then slapping it on… you may want to learn the process from a professional exterior painter instead.

-Painted house brick durability is not merely predicated on choosing the right type of paint – it also means applying it correctly!
-Since unpainted Brick is completely maintenance-free for all intents and purposes, accurate brick painting is vital to prevent the unnecessary need of prematurely repainting, which is both costly and avoidable.
+Painted brick homes’ durability is not merely predicated on choosing the proper paint – it also means applying it correctly!
+Unpainted Brick, for all intents and purposes, is maintenance-free.
+Therefore, accurate brick painting is vital to prevent unnecessary and premature repaints, which is both costly and avoidable.

-Painting brick is a timeless tradition, dating back hundreds of years.
-Before the 1870s, almost all brick homes in the US required painting.
+Painting brick is a timeless tradition, dating back to the 1870s.
+Back then, almost all brick homes in the US required painting.
 Originally, bricks were formed by hand, with clay, sand, and water pressed into molds.
 The molded mixture was then dried and fired, forming the Brick, which was much more porous and weaker than the Brick we have today.
-Brick almost always required exterior paint from these early periods acting as a protective coating against snow, ice, wind, and rain.
+Painted exterior brick from these early periods acted as a protective coating against snow, ice, wind, and rain.

 Eventually, advances in brick crafting made brick painting less of a necessity today.
-Still, the timeless appeal of painted Brick has remained through the decades -largely due to the dramatic, instant change that painting a brick home provides.
-A couple of well-applied coats of paint can drastically improve the aesthetics, value, and style of a home overnight.
+Still, the timeless appeal of painted brick has remained through the decades -largely due to the significant and instant improvements that painting a brick home provides.

 Pressure washing is perhaps the MOST CRITICAL step in the entire process of painting a brick home.
-Not having a clean, clear base could cause the top-coat to be uneven, and most of all, you lose durability and adhesion.
+Dirty or moldy brick will cause an uneven topcoat; most importantly, the paint will lose adhesion and durability.

-The force of pressure washers varies and are rated in psi (pounds per square inch).
+The force of pressure washers varies and is rated in PSI (pounds per square inch).
 Typically, when pressure washing unpainted Brick, it’s recommended to use a minimum machine rating of 2,500 to 3,000 psi.

-In short, pressure washing consists of removing moss, mold growth, and other grime on the exterior of your brick home.
-It’s not just a process using water, either.
+In short, pressure washing involves removing moss, mold, mildew, and other grime from the brick and remaining areas.
 Soap and sodium hydrochloride (bleach) must be used to kill all mildew and mold before painting can begin.
 For newer brick homes, trisodium phosphate and muriatic acid are used.

-Before pressure washing, spray the Brick down with mildewcide solution.
-Be sure to keep an even distance away from the wall and take it slow and steady.
-Hitting challenging sections with a stiff-bristled brush by hand is always a good idea.
+Before pressure washing, spray the Brick down with a mildewcide solution.
+Keep an even distance away from the wall taking it slow and steady.
+Cleaning challenging sections with a stiff-bristled brush by hand for best practice.

-We have a more in-depth guide where you will find more specifics, but whenever pressure washing, there are a few things to remember:
+We also have a more in-depth guide where you will find more pressure washing specifics, but whenever pressure washing, there are a few things to remember:

 - Wear eye protection